 David was the recipient of Musical America’s Vocalist of the Year for 1999 and the 1997 Richard Tucker Award.
 He was also the recipient of an Opera News Award in 2013.
 He is Professor of Music at the University of Michigan.

 In 2017 Iestyn was awarded an MBE by the Queen for his services to Music.
 A former Cambridge choral scholar, he went on to study singing at the Royal Academy of Music.
 An esteemed Handelian, he has astounded audiences globally with his vocal agility in roles such as Orlando, Rinaldo, Ottone/Agrippina and David/Saul.
 This year he will make his role debut as Giulio Cesare.
 His intelligent and considered interpretations have led to fruitful collaborations with Thomas Ades, George Benjamin and Nico Muhly.
 An engaging recitalist, with repertoire ranging from Dowland to Clapton, he has twice been awarded the Gramophone Recital Award for his recital recordings.
-His outstanding west-end theatre project, Farinelli and the King, with Mark Rylance, will be staged on Broadway later this year.
+His outstanding west-end theatre project, Farinelli and the King, with Mark Rylance, was staged on Broadway this season.

 The leading virtuoso counter-tenor of our time, Franco Fagioli is renowned as much for his artistry as for the beauty of his voice and masterful technique, spanning three octaves.

 Highlights in his 2017/18 season include his début with Teatro alla Scala, Milan as Andronico in Handel’s Tamerlano and his début with the Dutch National Opera in the title role of Cavalli’s Eliogabalo.
 He will also give concert tours with the Kammerorcester Basel, Il Pomo d’Oro and the Venice Baroque Orchestra.